Rob Macedo, KD1CY

 ARES in Eastern Massachusetts

-ARES members have distinguished themselves in service to the Taunton office of the National Weather Service through its SKYWARN program, and have a proven track record providing communications support at marathons and public events.
+ARES members have distinguished themselves in service to the National Weather Service through its SKYWARN program, and have a proven track record of providing communications support at marathons and public events.
 They hold periodic training workshops, along with regular on-air nets.

 How Do I Get Involved?